qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 To create a rule, activate an existing row by clicking on it or click on '+' and click on the new rule.
 Then press the **[Edit rule]** button.
 In the :guilabel:`Rule properties` dialog you can define a label for the rule.
 Press the |browsebutton|
-button to open the Expression builder.
+button to open the Expression string builder.
 In the **Function List**, click on :guilabel:`Fields and Values` to view all attributes of the attribute table to be searched.
 To add an attribute to the Field calculator **Expression** field, double click its name in the :guilabel:`Fields and Values` list.
 Generally you